Pumpkin Popcorn

 - Stir the plain popcorn into the pumpkin-glazed popcorn mixture and serve.

 This recipe yields about 8 cups, and the total cost is $.85 or $.21 per serving (using organic popcorn kernels).
-Pumpkin popcorn is the perfect treat for little ones as they get ready for Halloween, and mom and dad will enjoy it too.
+Pumpkin popcorn is the perfect treat for little ones at a Halloween party, and adults enjoy it just as much.

 Not sure where I went wrong.
 Soon as I poured the mixture on the popcorn it basically made the popcorn shrink up and get very mushy.
 Was not even worth trying to bake.
 Any ideas where I may have gone wrong?